danbruder/everydayrust/content/blog/hello-world/index.md

 # Table of contents

+1. Why everyday Rust?
-1. Why use Rust at all?
+2. Why use Rust at all?
-2. Why use Rust for Web Development?
+3. Why use Rust for Web Development?
   - What sort of stuff am I targeting here?
   - What is the state of the art currently?
 What are the architectures?
   - Project lifecycle